spujadas/elk-docker/docs/index.md

 ### Installing Elasticsearch plugins <a name="installing-elasticsearch-plugins"></a>

-Elasticsearch's home directory in the image is `/usr/share/elasticsearch`, its [plugin management script](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-plugins.html) (`plugin`) resides in the `bin` subdirectory, and plugins are installed in `plugins`.
+Elasticsearch's home directory in the image is `/opt/elasticsearch`, its [plugin management script](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-plugins.html) (`elasticsearch-plugin`) resides in the `bin` subdirectory, and plugins are installed in `plugins`.

+Elasticsearch runs as the user `elasticsearch`.
+To avoid issues with permissions, it is therefore recommended to install Elasticsearch plugins as `elasticsearch`, using the `gosu` command (see below for an example, and references for further details).

-A `Dockerfile` like the following will extend the base image and install Elastic HQ, a management and monitoring plugin for Elasticsearch, using `plugin`.
+A `Dockerfile` like the following will extend the base image and install the [GeoIP processor plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-geoip.html) (which adds information about the geographical location of IP addresses):

 	FROM sebp/elk

-	ENV ES_HOME /usr/share/elasticsearch
+	ENV ES_HOME /opt/elasticsearch
 	WORKDIR ${ES_HOME}

-	RUN bin/elasticsearch-plugin install royrusso/elasticsearch-HQ
+	RUN gosu elasticsearch bin/elasticsearch-plugin install \
+	    -Edefault.path.conf=/etc/elasticsearch ingest-geoip

 You can now build the new image (see the *[Building the image](#building-image)* section above) and run the container in the same way as you did with the base image.
-The Elastic HQ interface will be accessible at `http://<your-host>:9200/_plugin/hq/` (e.g. [http://localhost:9200/_plugin/hq/](http://localhost:9200/_plugin/hq/) for a local native instance of Docker).

 ### Installing Logstash plugins <a name="installing-logstash-plugins"></a>

 The name of Logstash's home directory in the image is stored in the `LOGSTASH_HOME` environment variable (which is set to `/opt/logstash` in the base image).
-Logstash's plugin management script (`plugin`) is located in the `bin` subdirectory.
+Logstash's plugin management script (`logstash-plugin`) is located in the `bin` subdirectory.

 Logstash runs as the user `logstash`.
-To avoid issues with permissions, it is therefore recommended to install Kibana plugins as `logstash`, using the `gosu` command (see below for an example, and references for further details).
+To avoid issues with permissions, it is therefore recommended to install Logstash plugins as `logstash`, using the `gosu` command (see below for an example, and references for further details).

 The following `Dockerfile` can be used to extend the base image and install the [RSS input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-rss.html):